Skip to main content

 info

 Previously, LangChain.js supported integration with Azure OpenAI using the dedicated Azure OpenAI SDK.
-This SDK is now deprecated in favor of the new Azure integration in the OpenAI SDK, which allows to access the latest OpenAI models and features the same day they are released, and allows seemless transition between the OpenAI API and Azure OpenAI.
+This SDK is now deprecated in favor of the new Azure integration in the OpenAI SDK, which allows to access the latest OpenAI models and features the same day they are released, and allows seamless transition between the OpenAI API and Azure OpenAI.

 If you are using Azure OpenAI with the deprecated SDK, see the migration guide to update to the new API.